tomez14/C-set-hotkey-with-ease-no-need-for-win32-/README.md

 Then, whenever you will make an instance of your class the hotkey will be set with your action.
 * If you want to toggle between calling the function endlessly to not calling it with when the button is pressed, when making the instance give true as the value of toggle.
 * If you only want your function to be executed once every press, when making the instance give false as the value of toggle.

+#SimpleMacro
+It's a simple way to make a macro, look at the description for more info about usage